 In Jeremiah 29:5-7 the Lord tells His people to bloom where they are planted.

-Build houses and settle down; plant gardens and eat what they produce.
+“Build houses and settle down; plant gardens and eat what they produce.
 Marry and have sons and daughters; find wives for your sons and give your daughters in marriage, so that they too may have sons and daughters.
 Increase in number there; do not decrease.
 Also, seek the peace and prosperity of the city to which I have taken you.
-Pray to the LORD for it, because if it prospers, you too will prosper.
+Pray to the LORD for it, because if it prospers, you too will prosper.”

-Then in verses 11 and 12 the Lord promises:
+Then in Jeremiah 29:11-12 the Lord promises:

-For I know the plans I have for you,” declares the LORD, “plans to prosper you and not to harm you, plans to give you hope and a future.
+“For I know the plans I have for you,” declares the LORD, “plans to prosper you and not to harm you, plans to give you hope and a future.
 Then you will call upon me and come and pray to me, and I will listen to you.
-You will seek me and find me when you seek me with all your heart.
+You will seek me and find me when you seek me with all your heart.”

-You shall be my witnesses in Jerusalem, Judea, Samaria and to the ends of the earth.”
+“You shall be my witnesses in Jerusalem, Judea, Samaria and to the ends of the earth.”
 [Acts 1:8]

 Founder; Chief Innovation Officer